Deepacat/Ae6r/Ae6rVault/Ae6r Todo.md

 In each category, priority highest to lowest

 Gameplay/Progression:
+- [ ] Find replacement for masticator boss or masticator scales
+- [ ] Add some sort of refined/infused dawnstone for embers pt2 in ch2
+	- [ ] Could used infused iron
 - [ ] Port remaining mod recipes
 	- [x] pneumaticcraft
 	- [ ] powah